PFM37/blinkrer/README.md

-# blinkrer
+# Blinkrer
-the base browser that runs the browser blinkr
+The Base the browser, blnkr uses